-- 1) Reduce the percentage of students emerging and/or developing, (report card data), at the end of grade 3 by 2-4% a year over the next 5 years. - 2) Increase the percentage of students On Track or Extending on FSA Literacy by 2-4% a year over the next 5 years. - Increase the number of students reaching grade level expectations using literacy assessments (PM benchmarks or Fountas and Pinnell Literacy) by 2-4% a year over the next 5 years.
+- 1) Reduce the percentage of students emerging and/or developing, (report card data), at the end of grade 3 by 2-4% a year over the next 5 years. - 2) Increase the percentage of students On Track or Extending on FSA Literacy by 2-4% a year over the next 5 years. - 3) Increase the number of students reaching grade level expectations using literacy assessments.
+Previously we have been using PM benchmarks and Fountas and Pinnell Literacy assessments.
+This year we are changing to the district lead initiative and will be using Acadience literacy assessments and will target a 2-4% improvement in assessments over the next 5 years.